dojo/docs/MyStartingPage.rst

 1. IS there anyway to import this: http://docs.google.com/View?docid=d764479_11fcs7s397 with like some sort of screen scrpper.
 Would make sucking part or all of the documentation lying around fast and easy?

+*Sure, we almost finished implementing inline code examples so this would be the next step*

 Index
 -----